background

 Instead, the profit metric must be standardized into a ratio, where the metric is converted into a percentage to facilitate comparisons.

-Operating Profit Margin (%) = Operating Profit ÷ Revenue
+Operating Margin (%) = Operating Profit ÷ Revenue

-The operating profit is also often used in valuation multiples.
+The operating profit is also frequently used in valuation multiples.
 In fact, the operating profit metric and EBITDA are two of the most common valuation ratios used in comparable company analysis (CCA).

 EV / Operating Profit = Enterprise Value (EV) ÷ Operating Profit